Tag Archives: swimming

 Every four years, the Olympic Games stop the world.
 For a moment in time, the population across the globe, share in athletic glories, defeats, and Olympic stories.
 For 12 Lethbridge Swimmers, the dream of becoming an Olympian will be put to test in reality show called the Canadian Olympic 2012 Swimming Trials.
 The Trials will take place next week in Montreal, at the historic 1976 Montreal Olympic Pool.
 The pool is situated in Olympic Stadium, originally built for the 1976 Olympics and formerly home of the Montreal Expos.

 For the Lethbridge contingent, the road to the Olympic Games began a decade ago.
-From initially jumping in the pool to learn four basic strokes fly, backstroke, breaststroke, and freestyle, each athlete has worked to improve strength, endurance, speed, has refined stroke technique, has learned how to apply sport psychology, learned how to balance social and academics with athletics, and has paced up and down the pool several million km’s.
+From initially jumping in the pool to learn four basic strokes fly, backstroke, breaststroke, and freestyle, each athlete has worked to improve strength, endurance, speed, has refined stroke technique, has learned how to apply sport psychology, learned how to balance social and academics with athletics, and has paced up and down the pool several million kms.
 These athletes have raced on the national and international levels and have participated in training camps around the world, just to gain experience for this moment.

 Through the process of diligent training, day to day, month to month, year to year these athletes have put themselves into contention.
 Competing at the Olympic Trials is comparable to making the NHL playoffs.

-“The Time is Now,” says Head Coach Brad Mori.
+“The time is now,” says Head Coach Brad Mori.
 We have 12 qualified to compete at the Trials; Ryan Thornley, Kyle Troskot, Leah Troskot, Jeffrey Nicol, Rachel Nicol, Jessica Kelly, Kristy Gabruck, Mat Loyola, Matthew Mastromatteo, Tiha Konyves, David Errington, and Zack McAllister.

 This is the largest contingent to ever represent Lethbridge at the Canadian Olympic Trials.
 “I think we are doing a good job of keeping kids engaged in the sport long enough for them to mature physically and mentally, they are able to realize their potential, and go about their day to day business more professionally.
 Swimmers are now hitting their prime in their mid to late twenties.
 Generally, the days of sending teenagers, with hormones and inconsistencies, to the Olympics Games is done.
 We are sending intelligent men and women, with a full set of tools.”